 Flour is used in baking mainly because of the gluten that is created when it mixes with water.
 Some baked goods (like bread) need more gluten to achieve the consistency needed.
 For other baked goods, like pie crust, you want less gluten so that the end result is flaky, short, and crumbly.
 Flours that are higher in protein produce more gluten and vice versa.

 Pie crusts, therefore, want a lower protein flour.
 AP flour fits the bill, ranging between 10-12% protein, depending on the brand.
 It’s a good flour that’s good for all bakers of any level.
-If you’re adventurous, you can try pastry flour, which can result in a dough that is delicate and tricky to handle, but it’s the pro choice for pie crust.
+If you’re adventurous, you can try pastry flour, which can result in a dough that is delicate and tricky to handle, but it’s the pro choice for crust.

-Salt is added to pie crust mainly for flavor.
+Salt is added mainly for flavor.
 Even a butter crust can be bland without salt, assuming you’re using unsalted butter.
 You can play with the amount of salt added, but I usually add 1/4 -1/2 teaspoon per 1/2 cup of fat.
 (If you’re using salted butter, reduce that salt by 1/4 teaspoon per 1 stick of butter, or omit it completely.)
 In general, you should use table salt when baking unless otherwise stated in the recipe.

-In order for the flour to do its job and create a structure that holds together, your pie crust needs water.
+In order for the flour to do its job and create a structure that holds together, your crust needs water.
 Water is what binds together the bonded flour and fat and creates the final product.
 Be sure to always use ice water; using cold water will reduce the chances that your fat melts.
 You want the fat in as solid of a state as possible for the texture to remain flaky.

 Adding the perfect amount of water to your crust mixture is crucial, and is probably the hardest thing for newbie pie makers to gauge.
 Too little water and the crust won’t come together or will crack around the edges, too much water and it’s a mess.
 You need very little water to create the perfect pie crust (usually less than 2 tablespoons for a single-crust pie).
 It’s important to add it slowly and sparingly until you just have the right amount.

 When you start making a pie crust, you need to make sure your fat and your water are very cold.
 Dice up your shortening and/or butter into small bits before starting and put them back in the refrigerator.
 Put ice and water into a measuring cup so it keeps that water icy cold.
-Starting with very cold ingredients is the first step to pie crust success.
+Starting with very cold ingredients is the first step to success.

 If you’re making your crust the way grandma did, you’re doing it by hand.
 It also means you need to have a pastry cutter to make cutting the fat into the flour easier.
 (You can use two forks or knives, but that just takes even more time.)
 Once the mixture gets to a certain point, you’ll need to turn it out onto a lightly floured surface and work it into a disk, trying not to add too much flour.
 Crusts made by hand are said to be more delicate and flaky.

-The food processor is my favorite way to make pie crust.
+The food processor is my favorite way to make it!
 It’s easy and creates hardly any mess.
 You’ll need at least an 8-cup food processor to make a crust (even bigger if you think you’ll want to make two at a time for a double or lattice top pie).
 Crusts made in a food processor are said to be more mealy or doughy.
 Honestly, it’s about personal preference (I like crusts that taste like shortbread, personally.)

-Once you have a disk of pie crust dough, the next step is to turn it into a pie.
+Once you have a disk of dough, the next step is to turn it into a pie.
 I like to roll out my pie crust immediately when it’s soft and easy to roll.
 The best way to roll out a crust (or any dough) is by using a silicone mat made for rolling (like a Roul’Pat or Silpat).
 I’ll sandwich the dough between two sheets of wax paper and roll out my crust using a rolling pin.
 Then I place the crust into my pie plate and chill it for at least one hour (longer if possible).
 Chilling makes all the fat solid again so that when it bakes the cold fat, flour, and water can create the flaky texture.
 Warm dough will just melt in the oven because the bond between the fat and flour isn’t firm.
 Don’t skip the chilling step!

 When it’s time to make your pie recipe, there are usually two types: a baked pie (like pumpkin) and a filled pie (like banana cream).
 Here are some tips and tricks for accomplishing both with success: